Willing sellers must submit an

 Property Nomination Form

-A brochure explaining how to have a Conservation 20/20 Preserve named after loved ones or areas with historic cultural significance.
-The Legacy Program is an incentive program to attract owners of exceptional conservation land to preserve it for future generations honoring family heritage or area culture.
+The Legacy Program is an incentive program to attract owners of exceptional conservation land to preserve it for future generations by honoring family heritage or an area of cultural significance.
+View the brochure to learn more.

 Ordinances and Resolutions